nokia/adcs-issuer/README.md

 ### Requirements
 ADCS Issuer has been tested with cert-manager v.0.11.0 and currently supports CertificateRequest CRD API version v1alpha2 only.

-## Configuration
+## Configuration and usage

 ### Issuers
-The ADCS service data can configured in AdcsIssuer or ClusterAdcsIssuer CRD objects e.g.:
+The ADCS service data can configured in `AdcsIssuer` or `ClusterAdcsIssuer` CRD objects e.g.:
 ```
 kind: AdcsIssuer
 metadata: